Mercer Smith-Looper • Apr 7, 2021

 Buyer Enablement 101: What it is and how to do it

-From the buyer’s perspective, there is nothing better than a product being easy to buy.
-Unfortunately, it’s not always straightforward and enjoyable to go through the buying process, either for the prospect or the salesperson.
-Buyer enablement is here to change that.
+From the buyer’s perspective, there is nothing better than a product that’s easy to buy.
+Unfortunately, the buying process is not always straightforward and enjoyable, either for the prospect or the salesperson.
+Enter the importance of buyer enablement.

-Your sales reps should already be supremely comfortable with building relationships, which means that they should also already have a good handle on where your prospects run into trouble with the buying process.
+Most sales reps are already supremely comfortable with building relationships, which means that they likely know the buyer’s frustration in the buying process, too.
 Those insights are beneficial for paving the way for a better customer experience in the future.
-In fact, it’s often not about whether you have the content to help customers learn, but about how or where you surface it.
+In fact, it’s often not about whether you have the content to educate your customer, but about helping them to qualify what’s important.
 After all, 89% of customers report finding helpful information during the sales process, but many also claim that there’s so much content available that they don’t know what is essential.

 Create a buyer enablement strategy that makes it easy for potential customers to understand what they should prioritize.
 Your team knows your buyers best and can have a significant impact by putting those insights from past deals to work.